-You might be tempted to pour a little green food coloring into some beer and just call it a day on Saturday.
+On March 17, one might be tempted to pour a little green food coloring into some beer and just call it a day.

-This bread is one of the easiest you'll ever make — no kneading necessary!
-Because it uses baking powder instead of yeast, you'll have warm and crusty bread on the table with very little wait time.
+This bread is one of the easiest you'll ever make because there's no kneading necessary.
+This recipe uses baking powder instead of yeast, so you'll have warm, crusty bread on the table with very little wait time.

-This soulful comfort dish is a great way to turn leftover potatoes, cauliflower or ham into an easy meal.
+This soulful comfort dish is a great way to turn leftover potatoes, cauliflower and ham into an easy meal.

 This corned beef and cabbage recipe is made hassle free with the help of your slow cooker.
-Remember to add the cabbage at the end to prevent it from getting mushy.
+Remember to add the cabbage at the end to prevent the leafy vegetable from getting toomushy.

-The secret ingredient that makes this pie crust extra fluffy and soft?
+What's the secret ingredient that makes this pie crust extra fluffy and soft?
 Mashed potatoes.
-The buttery dough pairs perfectly with savory fillings like the beef in this recipe.
+The buttery dough pairs perfectly with the savory filling in this recipe.

 Champ is a traditional Irish dish that takes a classic comfort food (mashed potatoes) and gives it a little pop of color and flavor by adding scallions.
 Add some wilted kale or cabbage to turn champ into another classic Irish side: colcannon.

-This traditional cake from Dublin is the perfect way to use up any leftover, or even stale, bread.
+This traditional cake from Dublin is the perfect way to use up any leftover or stale bread.

-These little cupcakes might look innocent but they are laced with Irish whiskey!
-They're a perfect St. Patrick's Day sweet treat for grown-ups.
+These little cupcakes might look cute, but they pack a real punch since they're laced with Irish whiskey.
+This sweet treat is great for grown-up revelers.

 With chocolate in the batter and white chocolate in the icing, these cupcakes will be any chocolate lover's dream come true.
 The Guinness beer in the batter intensifies the chocolate flavor and makes the cupcakes incredibly moist and tender.